w3f/polkadot-validator-setup/terraform/hetzner/README.md

 ### Ansible user setup

-The included script `setup_users.sh` will create an `ansible` user with the specified password.
+The included script `setup_users.sh` will create an `ansible` user with the specified password hash.
 This password can also be used when applying the ansible playbook with:

 `ansible-playbook main.yml --become --extra-vars "ansible_become_pass='$SUDO_PW'"`

 The password hash can be obtained by running:
-`openssl passwd -6` on linux machines
+`openssl passwd -6` on linux machines (input should be SUDO_PW)

+### Hcloud token

+You need to create a Hetzner API token to be able to use their service.
+Follow the [official docs](https://docs.hetzner.cloud/).

 ### SSH Keys
 Hetzner won't let you deploy the same key twice (no override), which becomes problematic during re-applying the state.